Shape-morphing architected sheets with non-periodic cut patterns

-The result is an array of 18$\times$18 rhomboid tiles, visible in grey in the pictures, connected by thin hinges.
-The experimental traction curves (Figure~\ref{fig:tensile}) for unaxial tension reveal a strongly anisotropic and non-linear behavior (see Materials and Methods and SI Section~\ref{sec:exp} for details).
-When the tension is applied in the in-plane direction referred to as the $x$-direction (horizontal direction in the figure, black lines) the response is initially compliant up to a stretch value $\lambda \sim 1.3$, and then becomes much stiffer.
-When the tension is applied in the perpendicular $y$-direction (vertical direction in the figure, gray lines), the response is stiff and approximately linear for the range of stretch investigated; no initial compliant regime is observed.
-We simulated the mechanical response of the architected sheet numerically as well, by meshing a rectangular domain with periodic cut-outs, and by using a finite-element (FE) model for a neo-Hookean material in plane strain (the plane strain assumption is applicable as the in-plane width of the hinges is smaller than their out-of-plane thickness, see SI Section~\ref{sec:fem}).
-The traction curves predicted by simulation are in good agreement with the experiments (Figure~\ref{fig:tensile}).
+The result is an array of 18$\times$18 rhomboid tiles connected by thin hinges.
+The experimental traction curves (Fig.~\ref{fig:tensile}) for unaxial tension reveal a strongly anisotropic and non-linear behavior (see SI for details).
+When the tension is applied in the $x$-direction (horizontal direction in the figure, black lines) the response is initially compliant up to a stretch value $\lambda \sim 1.3$, and then becomes stiffer.
+When the tension is applied in the $y$-direction (vertical direction in the figure, gray lines), the response is stiff and approximately linear, without any compliant regime.
+We simulated the mechanical response of the architected sheet numerically, by using a finite element (FE) model for a neo-Hookean material in plane strain (an assumption justified in the \emph{Supplementary Information}, SI).
+The numerical traction curves are in good agreement with the experimental ones (Fig.~\ref{fig:tensile}).